nonpenso/pyguidos/README.md

 | `acc`, `rss` | ~4-5 × *R* | Adds a mask and a connected-component label array |
 | `frag_change` | ~2 × *R* | Processed block by block via windowed reading |

 Physical RAM is not a hard limit: the effective ceiling is RAM plus swap or page-file space.
 On Windows and macOS, rasters exceeding RAM are transparently paged to disk and still complete, only more slowly; on Linux the same holds if enough swap is configured, otherwise the process may be terminated.
-Raster size is therefore mainly a matter of processing time rather than capacity, and downsampling or tiling remains an option when faster turnaround is preferred.
+Raster size is therefore mainly a matter of processing time rather than capacity, and downsampling remains an option when faster turnaround is preferred.

 ---